marciclabas/kv/docs/prefixing.md

 Prefixing has a default implementation using string prefixes.
 Specific backends may provide more efficient implementations (like the filesystem).

-To check out the details, go to the [Supported Backends](supported-backends.md) page.
+To check out the details, check out the specific backend pages.
+Links can be found in the [Supported Backends](supported-backends.md) page.